-- Parallelism (finally!) becoming mainstream thanks to multicore architectures even on laptops! - Declarative languages interesting for parallelization: - Program close to problem description. - Notion of control provides more flexibility. - Amenability to semantics-preserving automatic parallelization. - Significant previous work in logic and functional programming. - Two objectives in this work: - New, efficient, and more flexible approach for exploiting (unrestricted) (and-)parallelism in LP. - Take advantage of new automatic parallelization for LP.
+- Parallelism (finally!) becoming mainstream thanks to multicore architectures even on laptops! - Declarative languages interesting for parallelization: - Program close to problem description. - Notion of control provides more flexibility. - Amenability to semantics-preserving automatic parallelization. - Significant previous work in logic and functional programming. - Two objectives in this work: - Raise large parts of the implementation to the Prolog level. - Exploit unrestricted (non fork-join) and-parallelism. (and take advantage of new automatic parallelization for LP). - Here, we concentrate on forward execution.

-Types of parallelism in LP
+Background: main types of parallelism in LP

-- Two main types: - Or-parallelism: explores in parallel alternative computation branches. - And-parallelism: executes procedure calls in parallel. - \ Traditional parallelism: parbegin-parend, loop parallelization, divide-and-conquer, etc. - \ Often marked with &/2 operator: fork-join nested parallelism.
+- Or-parallelism: explores in parallel alternative computation branches. - And-parallelism: executes literals in parallel. - Traditional parallelism: parbegin-parend, loop parallelization, divide-and-conquer, etc. - ▶ Often marked with &/2 operator: fork-join nested parallelism.

-Types of parallelism in LP
+Background: main types of parallelism in LP

-- Two main types: - Or-parallelism: explores in parallel alternative computation branches. - And-parallelism: executes procedure calls in parallel. - \ Traditional parallelism: parbegin-parend, loop parallelization, divide-and-conquer, etc. - \ Often marked with &/2 operator: fork-join nested parallelism.
+- Or-parallelism: explores in parallel alternative computation branches. - And-parallelism: executes literals in parallel. - Traditional parallelism: parbegin-parend, loop parallelization, divide-and-conquer, etc. - Often marked with &/2 operator: fork-join nested parallelism.